Working with Snakemake

 """

-We don’t want the hard-coded genome id NCTC8325, so replace that with a wildcard, say {genome_id} (remember to add the wildcard to the log: directive as well).
+Replace the hard-coded NCTC8325 with a wildcard {genome_id} in both the input and log directives.
 We now need to supply the remote paths to the FASTA file for a given genome id.
 Because we’ve added this information to the config file we just need to pass it to the rule in some way, and just like in the get_SRA_by_accession rule we’ll use a function to do the job:

 def get_fasta_path(wildcards):